Lithic Materials

 Cannel Coal

 Cannel coal is a type of bituminous coal more accurately classified as a grade of carbonaceous shale.
 This black claystone is considerably durable compared to other types of coal.
-It has been exploited worldwide throughout antiquity for both its ease in carving and in maintaining a black, highly-polished surface.
-In North America, cannel coal comes from Carboniferous age bedrock deposits that are dominated by the fossil plant remains, Lepidodendron and Calamities.
-The Mississippi River and its northern tributaries drain this Paleozoic bedrock region; therefore, cannel coal can commonly be found as a resource amongst the Mississippi River gravels.
-Cannel coal’s utilization by prehistoric Native Americans cultures is evidenced by stunning artwork and some unusual utilitarian artifacts found in Mississippi.
+It has been exploited worldwide throughout antiquity for both its ease in carving and in maintaining a black, highly polished surface.
+In North America, cannel coal comes from Carboniferous age bedrock deposits that are dominated by fossil plant remains of Lepidodendron and Calamities.
+The Mississippi River and its northern tributaries drain this Paleozoic bedrock region; therefore, cannel coal can commonly be found as a resource in the Mississippi River gravels.
+Cannel coal’s utilization by prehistoric Native American cultures is evidenced by stunning artwork and some unusual utilitarian artifacts found in Mississippi.

 Piedmont Quartz

-Metamorphic quartz and vein quartz gravel clasts can be found along stream valleys that drain the Cretaceous outcrop in northeast Mississippi belt.
-These gravels represent a Pleistocene residuum from larger rivers long ago that once drained across the Prairie Region with headwaters that drained the southern crystalline Appalachian Mountains.
-The clasts are cobble to pebble in size with larger clast-size dominantly being metamorphic quartz with the increased frequency in occurrence south along the Cretaceous outcrop belt.
-Pediment quartz makes excellent hammerstone material and the vein quartz (milky quartz) component was commonly utilized for projectile points in the absence of locally available chert gravels.
+Metamorphic quartz and vein quartz gravel clasts can be found along stream valleys that drain the Cretaceous outcrop belt in northeast Mississippi.
+These gravels represent a Pleistocene residuum from larger rivers that once drained across the Black Prairie Region long ago with headwaters in the southern Piedmont of the Appalachian Mountains.
+Piedmont Quartz gravel is white to pink, often grainy, pebble to cobble size, with the larger clasts dominantly being metamorphic quartz.
+They increased frequency and size south and east along the Cretaceous outcrop belt.
+The large clasts of metamorphic quartz made excellent hammerstone material and the vein quartz (milky quartz) component was commonly utilized for projectile points in the absence of locally available chert gravels.

 References: The Upper Cretaceous Deposits of Mississippi Bulletin